yakovenkodenis/likes-filter/README.md

 # Likes Filter

-Likes Filter is a Chrome Extension for filtering users who liked a post in VK.
+Filter users who liked a post in VK by age and location.